ucam-department-of-psychiatry/ABCD/Readme.md

 Finally, when making use of this resource please acknowledge the following funding sources that continue to make storage and processing of this dataset possible in your publications:

-"This research was co-funded by the NIHR Cambridge Biomedical Research Centre and a Marmaduke Sheild grant to RAIB.
+"This research was co-funded by the NIHR Cambridge Biomedical Research Centre and a Marmaduke Sheild grant to Richard A.I.
+Bethlehem and Varun Warrier.
 The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care."

 ## File and folder structure for imaging data